MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughosttype2-createarrayof.md

 ---
 UID: NF:dbgmodel.IDebugHostType2.CreateArrayOf
 title: IDebugHostType2::CreateArrayOf (dbgmodel.h)
-description: For any given type, this returns a new IDebugHostType which is an array of this type. ms.date: 09/20/2018
+description: "The IDebugHostType2::CreateArrayOf method, when called on a type, gets a new IDebugHostType that is an array of the type with specified array dimensions." ms.date: 09/20/2018
 keywords: ["IDebugHostType2::CreateArrayOf"]
 ms.keywords: IDebugHostType2::CreateArrayOf, CreateArrayOf, IDebugHostType2.CreateArrayOf, IDebugHostType2::CreateArrayOf, IDebugHostType2.CreateArrayOf